Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-\paragraph{Evaluation} Based on the framework's proficiency level descriptions for the three areas - Quantum Concepts, QT HW and SW Engineering, and QT Applications and Strategies - which detail the expected knowledge and skills, course evaluation tasks can be developed to assess student learning.
-By integrating these tasks, clear metrics and assessment tools can be established to measure both the knowledge (K) and skills (S) outlined in the framework, ensuring a thorough assessment of student performance. \textbf{Example: Basic Summer/Winter Introductory Course Evaluation} [1]{\tikz[baseline=(char.base)]{\node[shape=circle, fill=YellowGreen, text=white, draw, inner sep=1pt] (char) {#1};}}
+Building on the framework’s guidance for course development, we suggest an evalaution scheme, ensuring it meets the framework’s standards and enhances the learning experience.
+Based on the proficiency level descriptions for the three areas - Quantum Concepts, QT HW and SW Engineering, and QT Applications and Strategies - which detail the expected knowledge and skills, course evaluation tasks can be developed to assess student learning.
+By integrating these tasks, clear metrics and assessment tools can be established to measure both the knowledge (K) and skills (S) outlined in the framework.\\